reliforp/reli-prof/README.md

 For informational purposes, executing opcodes are also added to each end of the call frames.
 Except for the first frame, opcodes for function calls such as ZEND_DO_FCALL should appear there.

-If JIT is enabled for the target process, these information may be slightly inaccurate.
+If JIT is enabled at the target process, this information may be slightly inaccurate.

 ### Use in a docker container and target a process on host
 ```bash